Daily Weather Forecast For Portland - NewsBreak

 Wednesday, October 13

-Slight chance of light rain then chance of rain showers during the day; while chance of rain showers then chance of light rain overnight
+Rain showers likely during the day; while chance of light rain overnight

 Thursday, October 14

-Chance of light rain then chance of rain showers during the day; while slight chance of rain showers then mostly cloudy overnight
+Chance of light rain during the day; while mostly cloudy then chance of light rain overnight

 Friday, October 15